"Your application was reviewed; what to do next..."

 Step 1: Wait for the summary statement to be available through your Commons account, which will include the reviewers’ critiques of your application and numerical scores for each of (at least) five review criteria.
 Even an application that was Not Discussed at the review meeting will receive a summary statement with critiques and criterion scores from each of the assigned reviewers.

-The summary statement is usually available in your eRA Commons account within 30 days of the review of the application.
-If a month has passed since the review meeting and your summary statement is not available in your account, you may contact the Scientific Review Officer (SRO) listed for the application under the “Status” tab of your Commons account.
+The summary statement is usually available in your eRA Commons account within 30 days of the review of the application if the review of your application was managed by the Center for Scientific Review.
+If the review of your application was managed by another NIH Institute or Center, the summary statement should be available no later than 30 days before the Advisory Council meeting.
+You will receive an email notification when the summary statement is available.
+If the typical time-frame(s) for summary statement release mentioned above has elapsed and your summary statement is not available in your account, you may contact the Scientific Review Officer (SRO) listed for the application under the “Status” tab of your Commons account.

-Step 2: After reading the summary statement, you may want to discuss the critiques and your options with the Program Officer (PO) assigned to your application.
+Step 2: After reading the summary statement, you are encouraged to discuss the critiques and your options with the Program Officer (PO) assigned to your application.

 The PO may be able to provide guidance on the following issues: